(Re)Formation Exhibition Announcement

 Outside of music and other long term goals I have for myself, I really feel like photography is what I am meant to do.
 If it wasn't for you and your class, I would have never known this.
 You have absolutely changed me and my direction in life and I couldn't be more grateful.
 You are hands down the best professor I have ever had and this is by far the best class I have taken in my college career.
 I just wanted to let you know this, and thank you for the new direction I will be going in life due to this class.
 You have no idea how fulfilling it has been for me to find a new passion.”

-©Joaquín Palting from the project A Stranger Paradise.
+©Joaquín Palting from the series Aztlán.

-©Joaquín Palting from the project A Stranger Paradise.
+©Joaquín Palting from the series Aztlán.

 Subject/Object Solo Exhibition